hbz/lobid-blog/_posts/2019-05-15-skohub-general.md

 This infrastructure allows applications

 1. to send a notification to a subject's inbox containing information about and a link to new content about this subject
-2. to subscribe to the inbox of a subject from a knowledge organization system to receive push updates abotu new content in real time,
+2. to subscribe to the inbox of a subject from a knowledge organization system to receive push updates about new content in real time

 Here is an example about a teacher being interested in new resources about environmental topics who subscribes to the subject via a controlled vocabulary like [ISCED-2013 Fields of Education and Training](https://unesdoc.unesco.org/ark:/48223/pf0000235049).
 He then receives updates whenever a colleague publishes a resource that is linked to the topic.